Jacques-François de Villiers

 Jacques-François de Villiers (1727–1794) was a French physician and translator.

-Villiers practised as a doctor in the camps of the royal army during the Seven Years' War.
+Villiers practised as a medical doctor in the camps of the royal army during the Seven Years' War.
 He was later appointed docteur-régent of the faculty of medicine at the University of Paris and also worked at the Royal Veterinary School.

 He wrote ten articles for Diderot and D'Alembert's famous Encyclopédie, including the longest article of the work, "Forneau (Chimie philosophique)" ("Furnace (Chemical philosophy").
 He also contributed to the Journal de médecine and was the translator of numerous medical works from Latin and from English.